-Dragan Jovanović, the Director of company “TE-KO Kostolac: The contract for the new power unit by the end of the year, Chinese financing loan and works report20.
-May 2013. / Uncategorized
+Dragan Jovanović, the Director of company “TE-KO Kostolac: The contract for the new power unit by the end of the year, Chinese financing loan and works report, Uncategorized

 The ongoing activities include harmonization of technical specifications and contracting of the final feasibility study. – They received awards for the job they were most dedicated to.